islegendary/discourse-segment-CDP/README.md

 ### 🧪 Debug Logging

-Enable `segment_cdp_debug_enabled` in site settings to log payloads to the Rails log.
+Enable `segment_CDP_debug_enabled` in site settings to log payloads to the Rails log.
 This is useful for inspecting or verifying the format of data being sent to Segment.

 ### 🔁 Backfilling Existing Users